fernandezmela/Interactive-Data-Visualization-for-Star-Data/README.md

 This project provides an interactive platform for analyzing star-related data using modern web technologies.
 Users can explore patterns, relationships, and distributions within astronomical datasets through responsive and engaging visualizations.

-Interactive data visualization tools allow users to better understand complex datasets by enabling real-time filtering, exploration, and manipulation of data. :contentReference[oaicite:1]{index=1}
+Interactive data visualization tools allow users to better understand complex datasets by enabling real-time filtering, exploration, and manipulation of data

 ---